Skip to content

 • Alignments with indels are removed.

-• Alignments with mismatches more than specified value of --min_ecnt are removed.
+• Alignments with mismatches more than specified value of --min_ecnt are removed (see below).

-• HLA alleles (their 4-digits representation) who have zero population allele frequency across all populations defined in the HLA_FREQ.txt file are excluded from typing.
+• HLA alleles (their 4-digits representation) who have sum of zero population allele frequencies across all populations defined in the HLA_FREQ.txt file are excluded from typing.

 Notes